 By selfdual methods we mean the ones that consist of first associating to problem (1) the equivalent system (5) with appropriate choices of M, then exploiting the symmetry of the new system by using the various existing iterative methods for symmetric systems such as CG, MINRES, and SYMMLQ, leading eventually to the solution of the original problem (1).
-In the case where the matrix M is positive definite, one can then use CG on the equivalent system (5).
-This scheme (SD-CGN) is illustrated in Table (1) below, in the case where the matrix M is not positive definite, then one can use MINRES (or SYMMLQ) to solve the system (14).
+In the case where the matrix M is positive definite and symmetric, one can then use CG on the equivalent system (5).
+This scheme (SD-CGN) is illustrated in Table (1) below, in the case where the matrix M is chosen to be the inverse of the symmetric part of A. If M is not positive definite, then one can use MINRES (or SYMMLQ) to solve the system (14).
 We will then refer to them as SD-MINRESN (i.e., Self-Dual MINRES for Nonsymmetric linear equations).